naeemakram4/vocalizer/README.md

 ## Features
 -   Enter text in English.
 -   Select a target language from a dropdown (English, Spanish, French, German, Italian, Japanese).
--   Translate the text using the Google Cloud Translation API.
+-   Translate the text using the **MyMemory Translation API**.
--   Generate speech for the translated text using the Google Cloud Text-to-Speech API.
+-   Generate speech for the translated text using the **VoiceRSS Text-to-Speech API**.
 -   Play the generated audio directly in the browser.
 -   Basic error handling for API calls and user input.